- Geena Davis is one of Hollywood’s most respected actors, appearing in several roles that became cultural landmarks.

-Davis made her feature film debut in "Tootsie."
-She went on to star in such films as "The Fly," "Angie," "The Long Kiss Goodnight," and the "Stuart Little" franchise.
+Davis made her feature film debut starring opposite Dustin Hoffman in Tootsie.
+She went on to star in such films as The Fly, Beetlejuice, Angie, The Long Kiss Goodnight and Stuart Little.

-Davis was appointed Special Envoy for Women and Girls in Information and Communications Technology for the UN’s International Telecommunication Union (ITU).
-Davis is also an official partner of UN Women.
+Davis was appointed Special Envoy for Women and Girls in ICT for the UN’s International Telecommunication Union (ITU), and is an official partner of UN Women.
 She is also co-founder and chair of the Bentonville Film Festival (BFF), whose mission is to champion women and diverse voices in all forms of media.

 Davis holds honorary degrees from Boston University, Bates College and New England College.

-To book a speaker, or for more information, call 424-288-2898, or send us a message using the form below.
+For speaker-related inquiries, email firstname.lastname@example.org, or send us a message using the form below.